Shruginator/python_project_template/README.md

 ### isort Config File

-The `.isort.cfg` file is a configuration file for `isort` - a package to sort Python imports.
+The `.isort.cfg` file is a configuration file for *isort* - a package to sort Python imports.
-The configuration ensures the compatibility with the code formatting package `black`.
+The configuration ensures the compatibility with the code formatting package *black*.

-`isort`
+*isort*
 [Docu](https://pycqa.github.io/isort/) |
 [PyPi Reference](https://pypi.org/project/isort/)

 ### Pre-Commit Config File

-The file `.pre-commit-config.yaml` configures the GitHub hooks used by pre-commit.
+The file `.pre-commit-config.yaml` configures the GitHub hooks used by *pre-commit*.
 The same code style checks that we use in the GitHub Action should be included as pre-commit hooks.

 ### Readme File